 - Publisher / Author / Speaker

 I am not an objective reporter and I am not a spokesperson or representative in any way for media industry companies, vendors or other parties that try to influence the media domain.
 Inside Music Media represents my opinion.
 I am an observer using my background in radio programming and management, television, publishing and my academic skills obtained from being a college professor in the areas of music, broadcasting, mobile content, social networking as well as new and generational media.
 My observations are subjective.

 I don’t accept money in return for promotional consideration.
 When I am asked to serve as a consultant or provide services to media companies about which I write, I disclose that association publicly.
 I don’t accept trips, gifts or any other consideration.

-I have written positively and negatively about the goings on in the radio, records and new media industries trying to use whatever sense of humor I may have and what teaching skills I can muster from my experience teaching at The University of Southern California.
+I have written positively and negatively about the goings on in the radio, records and new media industries trying to use whatever sense of humor I may have along with parody and what teaching skills I can muster from my experience teaching at The University of Southern California.
 In spite of the fact that I may be critical of some companies and media policies, I always try to dislike the deed and not the person.
 Sometimes this isn’t easy, but I try.

-Clinical Professor and Director of Executive Programs, University of Southern California (2004-2008) in the music industry, broadcasting and the digital future as well as generational media.
+In 2004 I was appointed Clinical Professor and Director of Executive Programs, University of Southern California (2004-2008) in the music industry, broadcasting and the digital future as well as generational media.

 I am the publisher and editor of the media blog Inside Music Media which focuses on music, broadcasting, social media, video, streaming, podcasting, publishing, generational trends and the sociology of technology.

 Previously I founded and published Inside Radio which I sold to Clear Channel in August 2002.

 As a former Dale Carnegie instructor, my avocation is human motivation.
 I authored a book about the human condition, “Out of Bad Comes Good — The Advantages of Disadvantages” published by Morgan James.